yimuchen/yimuchen.github.io/_posts/2019-12-12-NewHeadphones.md

 playing.
-This is still very acceptable, as previously when the AC kicks in, I'm nearly always tempted to dial up my volume because it in the way of what I was listening, whereas now, it is more of a brief pause when the hissing sounds up then thinking to myself: “Oh, I guess the AC kicked on”, the moving on.
+This is still very acceptable, as previously when the AC kicks in, I'm nearly always tempted to dial up my volume because it in the way of what I was listening, whereas now, it is more of a brief pause when the hissing sounds up then thinking to myself: “Oh, I guess the AC kicked in”, the moving on.
 So all in all, the noise-cancelling is doing its job.
 My December trip would be the test to see how well it holds up on a plane.
 From what I can tell, it would reduce the noise to a point where it wouldn't need to raise the headphone volume to